nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 1. Ensure you have Java `17` or above installed in your Computer.
 Instructions for Java `17` are available [here](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html).

-1. Download the `MediContact.jar` file from [here](https://github.com/AY2425S1-CS2103T-T10-1/tp/releases/tag/v1.4).
+2. Download the `MediContact.jar` file from [here](https://github.com/AY2425S1-CS2103T-T10-1/tp/releases/tag/v1.4).
 Scroll all the way down to see **Assets** and click on `MediContact.jar` to install.

-1. Copy the file to the folder you want to use as the _home folder_ for MediContact.
-We recommend naming this folder `MediContact`.
-Place `MediContact.jar` in this folder.
+3. Copy the file to the folder you want to use as the _home folder_ for MediContact.

    <img src="images/quickStart.png" width="800"/>

-1. Open a command terminal (called `Terminal` on MacOS and `Command Prompt` on Windows).
-Change directory into the folder you put the jar file in using the command `cd`.
-For example, if you created your home folder `MediContact` in your Desktop type `cd Desktop/MediContact`.
-If you created your home folder `MediContact` in Documents, type `cd Documents/MediContact`.
-If you named your home folder some other FILENAME, replace `MediContact` with filename.
+4. Open a command terminal (`Terminal` on MacOS, `Command Prompt` on Windows).
+5. Change directory into the folder you put the jar file in using the command `cd`:
+    - If the folder is on your Desktop type: `cd Desktop/MediContact`.
+    - If it's in Documents, type `cd Documents/MediContact`.
+    - If the folder has a different name, replace `MediContact` with your folder's name.

-1. Once you're in the same directory as `MediContact.jar`, use the command `java -jar MediContact.jar` to run the application.
-You're terminal should look something like this right before you enter the last command.
+5. Once you're in the same directory as `MediContact.jar`, run the application with `java -jar MediContact.jar`.

+You're terminal should look something like this right before entering the last command.
 The redacted portion should show your current directory.

    <img src="images/quickStart1.png" width="800"/>

    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.

    <img src="images/Ui.png" width="800"/>

-1. Type commands in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+6. Type commands in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

 * `list` : Lists all contacts.